IFCA-Advanced-Computing/keystone-voms/doc/source/configuration.rst

 Allowed VOs
 -----------

-For each allowed VO, for each VOMS server it is needed a ``.lsc`` files under ``/etc/grid-security/vomsdir/``.
-For each VO you need a subdirectory in that directory, containing as much LSC files as VOMS servers are trusted for that VO.
-A LSC file must be named as the fully qualified host name of the VOMS server with an ``.lsc`` extension, and it must contain:
+For each allowed VO, you need a subdirectory in ``/etc/grid-security/vomsdir/`` that contains the ``.lsc`` files of all truted VOMS servers for the given VO.
+The LSC files must be named as the fully qualified host name of the VOMS server with an ``.lsc`` extension, and they contain:

 * First line: subject DN of the VOMS server host certificate.
 * Second line: subject DN of the CA that issued the VOMS server host certificate.